josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-helpful">

-For a use case in which `TestBed.inject()` does not work, see the [*Override component providers*](#component-override) section that explains when and why you must get the service from the component's injector instead.
+For a use case in which `TestBed.inject()` does not work, see the [*Override component providers*](#component-override) section that instead explains when and why you must get the service from the injector of the component.

 </div>